How to Unblock a Shower Drain Without Chemicals

 Step 4: Turn on Vacuum

-Then, turn on the vacuum and let it run for approximately three minutes.
-This should help remove any blockages from the drain of your shower.
+Start the vacuum, and allow it to run for approximately three minutes.
+This should eliminate any obstructions in your shower drain.

 Method | Supplies Needed | Steps |